The great Easter basket question — to Peep or not Peep

 Millions are made daily in Bethlehem, Pennsylvania, by Just Born Quality Confections, a family-owned candy manufacturer that also churns out Hot Tamales, Mike and Ike fruit chews and Goldenberg’s Peanut Chews.

 Peeps is Just Born’s most recognizable brand and one of a handful of candies that evoke strong reactions — good and bad.
-Some say an Easter basket isn't complete without Peeps while others deride them as being indestructible.
+Some have said an Easter basket isn't complete without Peeps while others deride them as being indestructible.
 Some use them in recipes or even artwork.

 “Even if you’re not usually one to gravitate to eating the Peeps, there’s always so many other fun ways to include them in your celebrations,” said Caitlin Servian, brand manager for Peeps.